 This was the first trip to Barbados, and as part of the program, Khala enlisted additional speakers from local professionals in industries ranging from the film and music industry and radio to speak with young people about potential opportunities.

 Looptworks founder and CEO Scott Hamlin kicked off the reverse trip via teleconference, sharing the Looptworks experience with B Corp certification and how it has helped Looptworks improve our impact in the area of environmental impacts as a company.

 Angelina Malizia traveled to Barbados in person on behalf of the Looptworks team.

-Visiting Khala’s business & production facility, Angelina touched on about layout, training, building out the space and figuring out processes and strategies on making production more efficient.
+Visiting Khala’s business & production facility, Angelina touched on layout, training, building out the space, and figuring out processes and strategies for making production more efficient.

 During the reverse exchange, Kalene Designs also hosted a number of workshops and sessions to educate local craftspeople of more creative job options, educate local entrepreneurs about environmentally responsible and sustainable business practices, introduce local businesses to the concept of B Corp certification and encourage promoting the local economy through entrepreneurship.

 Learn more about the YLAI program at: ylai.state.gov